Yes (company): History

 Yes adopted a new logo in late October 2004, replacing the existing slogan ("Larger than life cinematic experience") with "Say Yes", and replacing its dark blue logo featuring two crossed rings with a new circular logo using a variety of colors.
 Coinciding with this decision was its sponsorship of a themed festival, yesfesT.V., at the Hayarkon Park later that month (15 and 16 October), which featured promotional actions from some of its channels.
 In addition, with the rebrand, Yes planned to launch Yes Weekend, an entertainment channel featuring reality and drama series, as well as original productions such as The Yacht - Travel Diary, funded by Yes's parent company Bezeq.
 All of this came at a time when Hot lost subscribers and Yes gained a higher amount of new subscribers compared to those who left the competitor.
 In the first full year of the Hot brand, Hot lost 26,500 subscribers; Yes gained approximately 43,000.
+The company announced at the very end of December 2004 that it would remove France 2 from its offer, which it justified as being "uneconomic" and that it had unresolved rights issues.
+The channel's office in Israel said that the reception of the channel was not scrambled in the Middle East and that it was open to new negotiations to restore the channel.

 On 18 November 2004, yes started offering its customers the first DVR in Israel, called yesMax (similar in function to the TiVo).
 Yes Docu started broadcasting in June 2005, starting a conflict with Noga Communications-owned Channel 8, which was not part of CRSC negotiations to carry the channel on the provider.
 On 6 September 2007, yes had its signals disrupted due to Israel's attack on a nuclear reactor in Syria.
 By mid-October, its signals were back in order and gave its subscribers a three-month compensation period giving them access to every channel to recoup its losses, excluding the erotic channels and the DVDBOX VOD service.
 HD services started on December 23, 2007, ahead of HOT; the company expected 10,000 subscribers by year-end 2008.